 - has large amounts of HER2 protein (HER2 positive)

-You have all drugs as a drip into your bloodstream (intravenously).
+You have these drugs as a drip into your bloodstream (intravenously).

 If you have a central line, you might be able to have fluorouracil through a small pump which slowly puts the fluid into your bloodstream (infusion).
 You can keep the pump in a small bag or attached to a belt.
 When the fluorouracil infusion finishes, the nurse blocks the end of the central line with a plastic cap until the start of your next treatment.
 A district nurse or chemotherapy nurse may be able to do this at home.